 It’s common knowledge that workers’ compensation insurance covers a multitude of work-related conditions.
 However, you’re often limited to claiming workers’ compensation benefits to cover your medical expenses and lost wages.
 This prevents you from claiming private short or long-term disability benefits or suing your employer for negligence after a disabling on-the-job injury.
 Because of these limitations, injured employees may wrongfully believe they can’t claim federal social security disability benefits after a work-related accident.
-However, you can claim both SSDI and workers’ compensation benefits with the help of an experienced social security disability attorney at the Kenneth G. Marks Law Firm.
-Employees currently receiving workers’ compensation benefits should call our SSDI attorneys today at (949) 748-6470 or contact us online for a free social security disability consultation.
+However, you can claim both SSDI and workers’ compensation benefits with the help of an experienced social security disability attorney.

 Understanding SSDI Benefits

 Social Security Disability Insurance (“SSDI”) is a federal insurance program offered to qualifying workers.
-You must meet the following criteria in order to qualify for SSDI benefits:
+You must meet the following criteria to qualify for SSDI benefits:

 - You’ve worked at a qualifying SSDI job,

-- You’ve paid enough into SSDI over the 10 years prior to the alleged date of your disbility, and
+- You’ve paid enough into SSDI over the 10 years prior to the alleged date of your disability, and

 - You have a qualifying disability.